autumnalmusing/currents/CONTRIBUTING.md

 ## Workspace Structure

-Currents is built as a Cargo workspace with independent, composable crates:
+Currents is built as a Cargo workspace with independent composable crates:

 ```
 currents/